 salt and pepper to taste

-Put all the ingredients in food processor, mix them until smooth.
+Put all the ingredients in a food processor, mix them until smooth.

 Roasted Tomatoes on Vine: